-Aspose.Words Document Object Model
+Aspose.Words Document Object Model (DOM)

 The Aspose.Words Document Object Model (DOM) is an in-memory representation of a Word document.
-The Aspose.Words DOM allows you to programmatically read, manipulate, modify the content and formatting of a Word document.
+The Aspose.Words DOM allows you to programmatically read, manipulate, and modify the content and formatting of a Word document.

 The document tree in Aspose.Words follows the Composite Design Pattern: